Why Is This College Student's Workout Look Going Viral?

 As for the gym's dress code (and why, exactly, a shorter top is such an issue), signage by the facility's entrance indicates that " T-shirts, running shoes, sneakers, shorts, or pants" are among the acceptable "athletic attire" required (in addition to footwear being a nonnegotiable), per a local ABC affiliate.
 So, what's the problem with a bare belly button and a couple inches' worth of exposed abs?
 Midriff-baring shirts are apparently prohibited in order to prevent the spread of disease, because of a statement issued by the National Athletic Trainers Association about infectious diseases festering in athletic environments, as Mike Robertson, the College of Charleston's senior director of media, told Yahoo Style.
 (However, shorter shirt hems aren't addressed at all in the aforementioned gym dress code.)

 "Why can't I work out in this outfit?"
 Villafañe writes in her Facebook post.
 "Is my belly button distracting to the general 85% male demographic that your gym serves?"
 The sexist implications of pre-college dress codes and uniform mandates, which, more often than not, affect female students much more than their male counterparts.
 The same could be said for a gym's rules regarding belly button exposure.
-Whether we're talking about middle school uniform policies, or "appropriate" gym attire, it's about time we stop policing women's bodies and how they're clothed.
+Whether we're talking about middle school uniform policies, prom dress codes, or "appropriate" gym attire, it's about damn time we stop policing womens' bodies and how they're clothed.

 Advertisement